You’ve decided it’s time to move to a dedicated server – congratulations! We’re here to help you take the next step.

 5. Consider Application Scalability

 How well does your application scale?
-Is it easy to add more servers, and will that increase the amount of end users you can service?
+Is it easy to add more servers, and will that increase the number of end-users you can service?

 Some applications are difficult to scale to multiple devices.
 Making sure a database is running on multiple servers is challenging since it needs to be synchronized over all database servers.
 It could be easier to move the database to a server that has more processing capacity, RAM, and faster storage.
 Moving to a cloud environment could also be a good option.
 This way, you can quickly clone a server to take part of the load and add it to the load balancer, thus balancing the workload over multiple servers.